fireflycons/terminator/README.md

                                duration syntax, e.g 2m, 1h etc.
   -k, --kubeconfig=STRING      Specify a kubeconfig for authentication.
 If not
+                               set, then in cluster authentication is attempted -s, --startup-delay=15m      Time to wait between launching and first scan of the cluster in Go duration syntax, e.g 2m, 1h etc.
-                               set, then in cluster authentication is attempted -l, --log-level="info"       Sets the loglevel.
-Valid levels are debug, info, warn, error
+  -l, --log-level="info"       Sets the loglevel.
+Valid levels are debug, info,
+                               warn, error
   -f, --log-format="logfmt"    Sets the log format.
 Valid formats are json and
                                logfmt
   -o, --log-output="stdout"    Sets the log output.
 Valid outputs are stdout and
                                stderr
 ```

 ## Installation